 Answer: The supplied compact disc has quite a few drivers and programs that will greatly enhance your system.
 We recommend that you review the CD and install the applications you need.
-Applications included on the CD are PCI IDE Bus Master drivers for Windows 98 and Windows NT, 810 chipset drivers for Windows 98, graphics and sound drivers and Super Doctor Monitoring software.
+Applications on the CD include 840 chipset drivers for Windows and security and audio drivers.

-Question: Why can't I turn off the power using the momentary power on/ off switch?
+Question: Why can't I turn off the power using the momentary power on/off switch?

-Answer: The instant power off function is controlled in BIOS by the Power Button Mode setting (see page 4-12).
-When the On/Off feature is enabled, the mother-board will have instant off capabilities as long as the BIOS has control of the system.
-When the Standby or Suspend feature is enabled or when the BIOS is not in control such as during memory count (the first screen that appears when the system is turned on), the momentary on/off switch must be held for more than four seconds to shut down.
+Answer: The instant power off function is controlled in BIOS by the Power Button Mode setting.
+When the On/Off feature is enabled, the motherboard will have instant off capabilities as long as the BIOS has control of the system.
+When the Standby or Suspend feature is enabled or when the BIOS is not in control such as during memory count (the first screen that appears when the system is turned on), the momentary on/off switch must be held for more than four seconds to shut down the system.
 This feature is required to implement the ACPI features on the motherboard.